Frequently Asked Questions (FAQ)

-The app was designed for a caregiver, family or friend to administer the test to someone potentially suffering from dementia.
+The app was designed for a health care professional, a caregiver, family or friend to administer the test to someone potentially suffering from dementia.
 It works best when used this way, and the results correlate most closely with published standards.
-In theory, it can be used independently by a high functioning person with very mild dementia since answers must actively be revealed, but it certainly wasn’t intended to be used as such.
+It is possible for a high- functioning person with mild dementia to test themselves since answers must actively be revealed, but it wasn’t intended to be used as such.

-Selecting LANGUAGE determines what language is primary language used for control of the app, in the displayed text and the audio.
-The LOCALIZATION setting is also important because some of the questions assume some “common knowledge” for a particular country.
+Selecting LANGUAGE determines the primary language used for control of the app.
+The LOCALIZATION setting is important because some of the questions assume some “common knowledge” for a particular country.
 For example, someone in China may not know that Los Angeles is a city in California.
 It is possible to select Chinese as the LANGUAGE and still select the “United States” for LOCALIZATION.

 Most experienced clinicians find that people are better engaged when a real person is talking with them and prefer to turn audio OFF.
 The audio can be turned off in the settings menu.
 Prompts and help menus guide users when audio prompts are OFF.